preston/hsp-marketplace-server/README.md

 # HSP Marketplace Server

 The Health Service Platform Marketplace Server is a REST JSON API reference implementation for publication, discovery and management of published service container images.
 It is assumed to be a relying party to an externally preconfigured OpenID Connect Identity Provider SSO system according to the OAuth 2 specification.
 The simple API does not contain a UI other than for account management.
 A post-authentication dashboard URL must instead be injected at runtime.
 The underlying internal domain model is represented as a normalized relational (PostgeSQL) schema.
+The Marketplace Server auto-forward-migrates its own schema and includes all the tools you need to establish default data for your deployment.
 For details, see:

 https://healthservices.atlassian.net/wiki/display/PE/Platform+Engineering